 April 19, 1978 - Riverside pathologist and Deputy Coroner Dr. Robert E. Zipf Jr. resigns, saying the hospital pressured him to drop his investigation into the radiation deaths.
 In a speech at a national coroner's convention, Zipf had said at least 10 people died from radiation overdoses.
-The NRC never attempted to verify Zipf's finding. doses.
-The hospital is required to correct the violations, but no fine is issued.
+The NRC never attempted to verify Zipf's finding.

+the violations, but no fine is issued.
 Dr. Laurence J. Fahey, the radiation oncologist who oversaw the treatments, dies of a heart attack the same day at age 37.

--11 19 1978 - Riverside pathologist
+-: 19 1978 - Riverside pathologist

-coroner's convention, Zipf had said at least 10 people died from radiation overdoses.
+deaths.
+In a speech at a national coroner's convention, Zipf had said at least 10 people died from radiation overdoses.
 The NRC never attempted to verify Zipf's finding.